exakat/exakat/docs/Rules.rst

 ##################################

-Static methods are also called 'class methods' : they may be called even if the class has no instantiated object.
-Thus, the local variable $this won't exist, PHP will set it to NULL as usual.
+Static methods are also called ``class methods`` : they may be called even if the class has no instantiated object.
+Thus, the local variable ``$this`` won't exist, PHP will set it to NULL as usual.

 .. code-block:: php